 It was the day that Typhoon Rolly roared through Albay that I learned more about the circumstances of the three dogs.
-And their story filled a space in my heart.

 I had been staying in my abode since May, having decided to cancel my work trip from Manila to New York and London, and instead to return here to the province of Albay.
 The dogs live in a nipa hut — a shelter made of cement, bamboo and dried coconut leaves — on the rooftop of the same building.